Update: Friday 21 November

 We are carrying out further maintenance at the Echuca Water Tower.

-As part of routine inspections last year, we identified loose material on the outside of the tower, requiring removal and repair.
-Scaffolding has recently been erected around the tower so that our team can carry out these works.
+As part of routine inspections last year, we identified loose material on the outside of the tower requiring removal and repair.
+Scaffolding has recently been erected around the tower so our team can safely carry out the required work.
 Temporary fencing remains in place for public safety.

 We are working closely with Campaspe Shire and communicating regularly with those in the surrounding area.